 In 1965, Reverend Harold E. King was called to minister to the congregation of the First Baptist Church of Southeast.
 After many trials, tribulations and church splits, from one church came a total of four – Randall Memorial Church; Mt.
 Nebo Baptist Church and New Light Baptist Church, and First Baptist Church of Southeast.

-Reverend King served for several months/years? without financial compensation.
+Reverend King served for several years without financial compensation.
 He would even surrender offerings and donations he received from engagements at other churches to the First Baptist Church of Southeast.
 The pastor, officers, members and friends would make loans to the church in an effort to purchase the building located at 1100 Bladensburg Road, Northeast.
 In October 1966, First Baptist Church of Southeast changed its name to Cornerstone Baptist Church in Christ.

 The building on Bladensburg Road required major repairs to be in compliance with the District of Columbia code.
 Financial assistance was received from several organizations including the District Baptist Convention, Missionary Circle, as well as members and clubs of the church.
 God would not forsake us.

 In August of 1970, trusted friend Reverend Diggs, told Reverend King about a property that may become available.
 This property was located at 5090 Dixon Street, Temple Hills, MD.
 Negotiations began between the Presbytery of Washington City and the planning committee of Cornerstone Baptist Church.
 After several meetings, an agreement was reached to pool the resources of the two denominations and form a church union that would function in the Baptist denomination doctrine.
 In January 1971, the congregation of Cornerstone Baptist Church began worshiping in this location.